-Along with your physician, employer, and team of rehabilitation professionals, they will work with your MCO to coordinate a treatment plan tailored for your job, as well as the injury.
+Along with your physician, employer, and team of rehabilitation professionals, they will work with your MCO (Managed Care Organization selected by your employer) to coordinate a treatment plan tailored for your job, as well as the injury.

 Remain at work